- Minimum Admission Requirements

 Research and Teaching Assistantships

 The department offers a number of Research and Teaching Assistantships each year for new Ph.D. students.
-The assistantship offers students an approximately $20,000 stipend per year, plus tuition waiver and other benefits.
+The Teaching Assistantships offers students an approximate stipend of $29,000 per year, plus tuition waiver and other benefits.
 The Research Assistantships are at the discretion of the faculty.

 Harris Supplemental Scholarships

 The Harris Company donates a scholarship fund for the CISE department to offer new Ph.D. students a one-time scholarship to supplement fellowships/assistantships.